SIGNALS · ABOUT

 "Talent hits a target no one else can hit; Genius hits a target no one else can see." — Arthur Schopenhauer

 Signals is a personal futures intelligence project by Roger Meike.
-Every day, four AI systems generate candidate leads — potential weak signals hiding in the noise.
+Every day, two parallel scans surface candidate leads — potential weak signals hiding in the noise.
+A Claude agent scans a curated set of indie surfaces (Hacker News, Show HN, GitHub trending, Lobste.rs, rotating Reddit communities, weekly newsletters and indie blogs), while four AI systems run their own differentiated scans in parallel.
 Those leads are then independently verified: every link confirmed, every claim traced to its primary source, every statistic checked.
 Only verified signals make it into a report.

 The result is a curated daily feed filtered for the weird, the surprising, and the potentially consequential — outliers and early indicators that suggest where things might be heading, typically 6–18 months before they become obvious trends.